 You would think that a glove missing it’s targeted weight by that much would mean the glove is low quality, however from the gloves we’ve tested out, that clearly isn’t the case.
 The Fairtex BGV1 we mentioned a second ago for example are known for being one of the higher quality and more durable Thai gloves on the market.
 On the opposite side of the spectrum, the Lonsdale Xlite Training Gloves were the most accurate in terms of weight, with both gloves weighing the exact same and the closest to actually being 16oz out of all the gloves we weighed.
 The issue however, is that in our review we pointed out that the Lonsdale Gloves are fairly poorly constructed gloves with low quality materials, so clearly this isn’t the case.

 That said, there does need to be some level of accountability for brands missing the listed weight by a large amount.
 The RDX Optimier Power Fighter Boxing Gloves (which we should point out are no longer on sale) were sold and labelled as 10oz, but our pair actually weigh almost 16oz.
-This is pretty shocking to see, and even though the gloves themselves were of a reasonably well made, we can’t help but feel there are some major quality control issues when a product is several sizes bigger than it should have been.
+This is pretty shocking to see, and even though the gloves themselves were reasonably well made, we can’t help but feel there are some major quality control issues when a product is several sizes bigger than it should have been.

 Presumably the higher the weight, the more padding there is?